sushilsingh33/sushilsingh33/README.md

 # 💫 About Me:
-👋 Hi there!<br><br>I'm **Sushil Kumar Singh**, a passionate Full-Stack Developer pursuing my B.Tech in Computer Science (Class of 2025).
+👋 Hi there!<br><br>I'm **Sushil Kumar Singh**, a passionate Full-Stack Developer pursuing my B.Tech in Computer Science.
 I focus on building responsive and user-friendly web applications while also diving into backend technologies and cybersecurity.
 I enjoy collaborating on innovative projects and am always eager to learn new technologies.

 🚀 **What I Do**<br><br>
 - **Web Developer**: Proficient in creating modern web experiences using HTML, CSS, JavaScript, and React.